heptarch/heptarch.github.io/lab/bell.md

 channel between the abstrusities of research and the real-world use case (*coupling*).
-Maybe the coupler and the convener could be different people, if the project gets large, but would probably initially both be whoever kickstarted the thing..
+Maybe the coupler and the convener could be different people, if the project gets large, but would probably initially both be whoever kickstarted the thing.

 Now, all this may seem quixotic and fanciful, but it's analogous to what happens with open-source software.
 The big difference would be